doki-land/vmz-framework/packages/plugins/README.md

 | Interactive data charts               | `@vmz/plugin-echarts`    | Dashboards, analytics, monitoring, and exploratory product data                   |
 | Broad icon collections                | `@vmz/plugin-iconify`    | Product UI, navigation, and documentation that benefit from established icon sets |

-## What plugins do not do
+## Plugin boundary

-Official plugins do not turn VMZ into a generic “install anything and hope the hooks agree” platform.
-They must not redefine state semantics, register arbitrary runtime routing, smuggle server dependencies into the client, or bypass VMZ testing and deployment boundaries.
+Official plugins extend a VMZ application through versioned contributions.
+State semantics, routing, server/client placement, testing, and deployment stay on the VMZ spine — plugins enrich capabilities without becoming a second runtime architecture.

-That discipline is what lets a project use familiar ecosystem capabilities while retaining the reason to choose VMZ in the first place: a whole application that can be analyzed and explained as one program.
+That boundary is what lets a project use familiar ecosystem tools while keeping one analyzable, explainable program.

 Each package README describes the practical tradeoffs of its adapter.
 Configuration and API reference belong in the user documentation.